martin12333/Readable-Lisp-S-expressions/Common-lisp-tutorial.md

          1
          {n * factorial{n - 1}}

 Note that infix is easily expressed with {...}.
-You can call a procedure using an infix expression with f{...}, a common circumstance.
+You can call a function using an infix expression with f{...}, a common circumstance.
 Naturally, this is simply a cleaner representation of:

     (defun factorial (n)
       (if (<= n 1)